HeikoMamerow/hm15/README.md

 # hm15
-WordPress theme for my website
+Just a new WordPress theme for my website.

+Some fancy features:

+* Browser relatet css (e.g. no reset style.
+Only css when really-really needed.)
+* no jQuery